Pennsylvania Court Records

 Traffic courts in Pennsylvania are dedicated exclusively to hearing traffic-related cases.
 Pennsylvania traffic violations and infractions include all crimes resulting from the violation of traffic laws by operators of various vehicles and road users.
 These violations include a wide range of acts primarily distinguished by the nature and severity of the damage caused.
 Customarily, Pennsylvania traffic violations may be either moving or non-moving offenses.
 However, some road traffic offenses may be designated as warning offenses or criminal/non-criminal violations.
 These designations depend primarily on the severity of the damage caused and the jurisdiction where the offense occurred.

-• Warning Violations
+- Warning Violations

-• Moving and Non-moving Violations
+- Moving and Non-moving Violations

 All traffic violations are either moving or non-moving offenses.

-• Criminal and Non-criminal Violations
+- Criminal and Non-criminal Violations

 Getting a Traffic Ticket in Pennsylvania

-What to do When You Get a Traffic Ticket in Pennsylvania
+What to Do When You Get a Traffic Ticket in Pennsylvania?

 Responding to a Traffic Ticket/Citation

-Tickets may be paid in person, via mail or online.
-In some cases, traffic courts may permit installment payment(where necessary).
+Tickets may be paid in person, via mail, or online.
+Traffic courts may sometimes permit installment payment (where necessary).
 Online payments may be made using the PAePay tool available on the Unified Judicial System of Pennsylvania web portal.
 However, not all Pennsylvania state county courts currently accept electronic payment.

 How do I Request a Contested Hearing?

 If a ticket is issued unfairly, the alleged offender may request a contested hearing by pleading not guilty to the citation.
 The presiding traffic court (indicated on the citation) must be notified of the offender's plea no more than 10 days after its issuance.
-Notifications may be made via mail, online or by phone.
+Notifications may be made via mail, online, or by phone.

 What to Expect in Pennsylvania Traffic Court